 Be prepared for a new life in Ecuador.
-They have their own laws and different attitudes, such as that it is fine in their country tocan discriminate.
+They have their own laws and different attitudes.
+In Ecuador, it is perfectly okay to discriminate against certain groups of people.
 Some Cuencanos prefer to rent only to locals (similar expectations, culture and language), some raise the price for gringos, and others don't care who you are, they'll rent to anyone who's interested.
 Some will consider short-term stays, others won't.
 You just have to ask.

 - Some people have found leads from ads on bulletin boards at local restaurants, hotels, hostels, and Cuenca University.

 - The classifieds can be a great source for finding a furnished apartment for rent in Cuenca.
 Check the local newspapers.
 You can find them all at the university library.

 - If you keep your eyes open as you walk through town, you'll see windows with signs that say se arrienda (“for rent”).
 If they are furnished they will also include the word amueblado.
 This is how you get the best prices because you don't have any fees from agents and websites.